“Take a walk with a turtle. And behold the world in pause.” said Bruce Feiler, Author and Television Personality.

 I take a walk with a turtle.
 I behold the world in pause.

-I step away from the shadow of my thoughts, I hear birds whistling in the distance.
+Stepping away from the shadow of my thoughts, I hear birds whistling in the distance.

 I step away from the fear of moments ago.
 I feel the pavement beneath my feet.
 My gaze continues to sweep upward, drawn into the vast openness of the sky.
 I take a six second pause.

-The pause brings me to much needed stillness in a world in chaos.
+The pause brings me much needed stillness in a world in chaos.
 I feel calm in distancing myself from the pain of moments ago.
 The painful feeling of excessive stress.
 Solving difficult problems.
 Remembering a difficult conversation.
 A pause.
 A reprieve.
 A six second pause.
 Three breaths in, Three breaths out.
 I sense an opening.
 I feel less cluttered.
 I gain previously elusive glimpses of a broader perspective.

 The six second pause interrupts the Amygdala hijack (Daniel Goleman, Emotional Intelligence, 1996) visceral moment of fight, flight or freeze.
 The Amygdala is an almond shaped structure in our brain that controls and triggers the impulse to protect.
 These impulse moments can lead to stress and uncertainty.
 In such moments, the hijack experience leads to irrational and potentially unfortunate destructive reactions to perceived threats to our safety and security, particularly on an emotional level.